Iranians chant 'Death to America' to mark U.S. embassy seizure

 “Those who believe that negotiations with the enemy will solve our problems are 100% wrong,” he said.

-Meanwhile, Iran’s parliament gave initial approval to a measure requiring schoolbooks to cover “America’s crimes”.
+Meanwhile, Iran’s parliament gave initial approval to a measure requiring schoolbooks to inform students about “America’s crimes”.
 Lawmakers also chanted “Death to America”.

 Relations between the two countries have reached a crisis over the past year since U.S. President Donald Trump abandoned a 2015 pact between Iran and world powers under which it accepted curbs to its nuclear program in return for lifting sanctions.